o7-sol/tavernQuest/README.md

 # Tavern Quest
 <h4>Technology stack used: NodeJS (Express, Mongoose and MongoDB), VueJS (Vue router, VUEX, axios), SocketIO</h4>
 Tavern Quest is an RPG game that is in development state and planned to be released in 2020.
-This RPG will be all about fighting versus other players, making guilds, achieving achievements, buying items, upgrading your hero and of course sell and buy item in stack exchange.
+This RPG will be all about fighting versus other players, making guilds, achieving achievements, buying items, upgrading your hero and of course sell and buy items in stack exchange.
 Below there are some pictures.

 <h1>Index page</h1>